11 Top-Rated Things to Do in Sisters, OR

 The Metolius is an impressive river a 20-minute drive from Sisters.
 What makes this river unique is that it appears fully grown from underground, near the base of Black Butte.
 An observation site at this volcanic work of nature offers a great glimpse of the emerging river and information about its hydrology.

 Several cabins and lodges line the banks upriver.
-Camp Sherman is one such popular spot outfitted with vintage cabins and easy water access.
+Camp Sherman is one such popular place to visit, outfitted with vintage cabins and easy water access.
 Campgrounds, including the Camp Sherman Campground, also line the river upstream.
 And the entire Metolius Basin surrounding the water is a recreation paradise with hiking, bird-watching, and postcard surroundings.

 Fly fishing is the activity most associated with the crystal-clear and cold waters of the Metolius.
 Various trout teem in the water throughout the year, including rainbow, brown, and massive bull trout.
 No commercial guiding services are offered on the Metolius.
 Still, in-town fly shops, like The Fly Fisher's Place, are happy to share some local knowledge.
 Camp Sherman also operates an on-location fly shop at the Camp Sherman Store.